graphdeeplearning/benchmarking-gnns/docs/02_download_datasets.md

 # Download datasets

-The following sections except the last one only work for versions before DGL 0.5.
-If you have DGL 0.5 or later, please refer to the last section.
+All the datasets work with DGL 0.5 or later.
+Please update the environment using the yml files in the [root](../) directory if the use of these datasets throw error(s).

 <br>